 - The pros – ideal platform for creating visually appealing, modern online stores, wide range of customisable themes, helpful community support and marketing tools.

 - The cons – there’s a monthly subscription fee for the advanced plan, needed to integrate with Printful.
 Manual product sync as no product push generator available.

-6. Bigcommerce – it enables multi channel selling.
-Along with your bigcommerce store you can also sell on other marketplaces like eBay and social sites like Facebook, Pinterest.
-It is easy to use and has 24 hour support.
+6. Bigcommerce – it enables multi-channel selling.
+Along with your bigcommerce store, you can also sell on other marketplaces like eBay and social sites like Facebook, Pinterest.
+It is easy to use and has 24-hour support.
 It also provides hosting.
-Monthly subscription starts at $29.95.
+The monthly subscription starts at $29.95.